 (see all articles and blog posts by Stena Troyer)

-A former teacher who has a bachelor's degree in French and English literature and a master's in education and counseling, Sallie Wagner Brown is now a blogger, freelance writer, traveler, dog-lover and rookie boater.
-She lives on Hood Canal and writes a blog for wasanctuaryshore.com about the city of Kingston, where her boat, the Ceilidh, is moored.
+Sallie Wagner Brown is a former teacher who has a bachelor's degree in French and English literature and a master's in education and counseling.
+She is a blogger, freelance writer, traveler and rookie boater.
 Sallie's stories have been published in "Cup of Comfort," "Chicken Soup for the Soul," "Not Your Mother's Book" and "Blended, Writers on the Step-Family Experience."

 (see all articles and blog posts by Sallie Wagner Brown)